 “I’m pretty happy with it so far,” she told The Durango Herald.
 “It’s all low input in terms of zero chemicals, and it’s all very fresh.
 And, it’s very, very local.”

-After the holidays, homeowners are encouraged to recycle their trees and wreathes as mulch.
+After the holidays, homeowners are encouraged to recycle their trees and wreaths as mulch.
 The city of Durango even offers a drop-off center for this purpose.

 “It’s good for the environment, but it’s also good for our own selves to be able to enjoy what the holidays are really about,” Eva Montane, owner of Columbine Landscapes, told The Durango Herald.
 “And that’s being with family and friends and honing in on why we celebrate it in the first place.”

-If your company is offering natural decorations or know your clients are purchasing them, Clemson University warns that some wreaths with boxwood cuttings could be carriers for boxwood blight.
+If your company is offering natural decorations or knows your clients are purchasing them, Clemson University warns that some wreaths with boxwood cuttings could be carriers for boxwood blight.

 It was confirmed that wreaths containing boxwood cuttings from a single North Carolina nursery were infected with boxwood blight, and so far, the sales have spread throughout South Carolina and as far away as Indiana.